 Before we get into how winter specifically affects your scalp health, let's start off with the basics.

 Dandruff, or seborrheic dermatitis, is the flaking that results from irritation of the scalp.
 Dandruff can result from a dry scalp or it may be associated with an underlying condition.
 Some of the common culprits include eczema and dermatitis.
 While seeing flakes accumulate on your shoulders and around your hair might be unsettling or even embarrassing at first, it is extremely common.

-For many, dandruff tends to get worse in the winter months.
-Below we explore some of the main reasons your scalp needs a little extra TLC as the temperatures start to dip.
+For many, dandruff and dryness tend to get worse in the winter months.
+Below we explore some of the main reasons your scalp needs a little extra hydrating TLC as the temperatures start to dip.